Psychological Assessment of Scoliosis Patients Undergoing Surgical Management (PASS)

 Time Frame: preoperatively (baseline), and postoperatively at 6 weeks, 6 months, and 1 year after surgery for both the standard of care control group and psychological intervention group

-Pain Catastrophizing Scale for children( PCS-C ) is a 13-item scale One of the main adaptations of the child version of the pain catastrophizing scale is the repetition of the stem "When I have pain, …" at the beginning of each item.
-Responses for each statement are done using a Likert-type rating scale, ranging from 0 (not at all) to 4 (extremely).
-A higher score on this scale would indicate a higher level of pain catastrophizing.
+Assessment of changes from baseline in catastrophic thinking associated with pain will be assessed using the Pain Catastrophizing Scale for Children (PCS-C), preoperatively and postoperatively.
+The PCS-C is a 13-item scale.
+One of the main adaptations of the child version of the pain catastrophizing scale is the repetition of the stem "When I have pain, …" at the beginning of each item.
+Responses for each statement are provided using a Likert-type rating scale, ranging from 0 (not at all) to 4 (extremely), yielding an overall possible scoring range of 0-52.
+A higher score on is indicative of a higher level of pain catastrophizing.

 preoperatively (baseline), and postoperatively at 6 weeks, 6 months, and 1 year after surgery for both the standard of care control group and psychological intervention group